phonowell/genshin-impact-script/README.md

 - `0` Off
 - `1` On

+Currently only the following characters are supported:

+- Hu Tao
+- Klee
+- Xiangling

-This feature is currently only available for Klee; more character support will be added later.
+More character support will be added later.

 ## Note